 - Identify ways in which ranchers can adopt the use of goats to improve their landscape while creating an additional source of revenue and disseminate this information through educational

-Multi-species grazing and herding techniques was implemented in the fall/winter 2019 for approximately three months and for each subsequent year.
+Multi-species grazing and herding techniques were implemented in the fall/winter 2019 for approximately three months and for each subsequent year.
 Data will be collected over a three-year period beginning in fall 2019.
 The Turner Ranch, the control property, is 18 miles SE of Wagon Mound, NM and covers 15,000+/- acres including 7 miles of the Mora River and its tributaries.
-The study property is a cattle ranch 12 miles SE of Wagon Mound.
+The study property, Sol Ranch LLC, is a cattle ranch 12 miles SE of Wagon Mound.
 The principal plant vegetation consists of blue gramma dominated grasslands, piñon/juniper/oak woodlands, canyons and incised arroyos, and areas formerly dryland farmed.
 Average annual precipitation is 15 inches with 80% occurring May-October.
-The elevation is approximately 5,500 feet and average temperatures range from 14-48 °F in January and 55-88 °F in July (Data, U.S. Climate, 2018).
+The elevation is approximately 6,500 feet and average temperatures range from 14-48 °F in January and 55-88 °F in July (Data, U.S. Climate, 2018).

 - Utilize daily herding techniques to reduce predation of goats